A brief examination of Canada’s supersonic prerequisites

 Like most Canadians, I don’t like the idea of our friendly southern neighbours running wild in our precious airspace, but if i’m critical, I can’t come up with a whole lot of reasons why.
 After all the Royal Canadian Navy is borrowing its resupply capacity from Chile and the West coast, and Spain on the Atlantic side.
 Its not like Canada has undertaken a lot of unilateral military action lately (or really ever for that matter) we flew out of various NATO bases during our engagements in Libya, Syria, and any other middle eastern military engagement.
 This means that as an armed forces we are constantly relying on logistics that aren’t 100% ours, supply lines we didn't control, and in the case of marine resupply, even foreign vessels providing a service within Canadian territory.

-towed from Vancouver to Nova Scotia only to be destroyed)
+(Canada's last domestic resupply ship, and a RCN Officer presumably confused as to why the ship is being towed from Vancouver to Nova Scotia only to be destroyed) |

 Let me ask my initial question again, why do we still need new jets?
 If we admit Canada rarely, if ever takes unilateral military action, and that we already let foreign navies take over specific roles within sovereign territory, why is this supersonic northern defence so important.
 After all, the threat we’re talking about here is soviet aggression( read:ICBM) coming into America over the poles… and because we’re in the way, us too.
 If you read the previous statement and said, “huh, that doesn’t seem like a salient issue” you would be right.
 Why then is Canada, the eternal military pragmatists - we’re the ones foresaw the quagmire of Iraq among other oraclaculr predictions after all - running expensive jets in a role other nations could do better, to unilaterally patrol the Arctic (unilateral action being far from our norm) from a threat that largely doesn't exist.
 Well, it has a lot to do with ego, and the Colorado Rockies.

-of Russia, and a hint at the operations conducted)
+(This emblem showing the shared nature of the Centre [with American spelling though] with a glimpse of Russia, and a hint at the operations conducted) |

 So what point am I beating around at the moment?